Originally published: Apr 22, 2011

 As an experience design discipline, multi-channel search is still in its infancy, and investment in it lags actual user behavior.
 That means there are still no best practices.
 However, there are early adopters whose experimentations might point the way towards the future.

 Multi-channel search experience design is still in its early stages, but we already have a good idea of how to go about it.
 The key is to understand the context each channel sets for what a user expects of its search features.
 And stores need to understand how its customers transition from one channel to the next, and design search that helps them complete their tasks even as they switch channels.

-On Thursday, April 28 Pete Bell is giving our next UIE Virtual Seminar on search as a multi-channel experience.
+Check out Pete Bell's UIE Virtual Seminar on search as a multi-channel experience.
 Pete will share tips and information to use in this emerging area.
 Learn more about Pete's webinar.